-void FindPosition(w, fromPos, fromX, width, stopAtWordBreak, pos\return, width\return, height\return)

-XawTextPosition fromPos;

-int fromX, width;

-Boolean stopAtWordBreak; XawTextPosition \pos\return; int \width\return, \height\return;

-fromPos Specifies a reference position, usually the first character in this line.
-This character is always to the left of the desired character location.

-from X Specifies the distance that the left edge of from Pos is from the left edge of the window.
-This is the reference x location for the reference position.

-width Specifies the distance, in pixels, from the reference position to the desired character position.

-stopAtWordBreak Specifies whether or not the position that is returned should be forced to be on a word boundary.

-pos\return Returns the character position that corresponds to the location that has been specified, or the work break immediately to the left of the position if stopAtwidth\return Returns the actual distance between fromPos and pos\return.
+W Specifies the TextSink object. fromPos Specifies a reference position, usually the first character in this line.
+This character is always to the left of the desired character location. fromX Specifies the distance that the left edge of fromPos is from the left edge of the window.
+This is the reference x location for the reference position. width Specifies the distance, in pixels, from the reference position to the desired character position. stopAtWordBreak Specifies whether or not the position that is returned should be forced to be on a word boundary. pos_return Returns the character position that corresponds to the location that has been specified, or the work break immediately to the left of the position if stopAt-WordBreak is True . width_return Returns the actual distance between fromPos and pos_return . height_return Returns the maximum height of the text between fromPos and pos_return .
+This function need make no attempt to deal with line foods.
+The taxt widget will only call it one

-WordBreak is True.

-height\return Returns the maximum height of the text between fromPos and pos\return.
 This function need make no attempt to deal with line feeds.
 The text widget will only call it one line at a time.